Kopitiam Cup & Saucer - 1 Set

 The saucers also served as plates for food.
 Coffee shops sold breakfasts - soft boiled eggs and toast with butter & kaya (a local coconut jam) To consume them, customers crack the eggs and mixed in dark soy sauce and white pepper before slurping it up from the saucer with a spoon.
 Some coffee shops also used the saucers to serve cakes they baked.
 Using a standard-size plate kept things straight forward for the busy assistants.

 The original cups and saucers were made from porcelain.
 These cups came from Jingdezhen, a Chinese city known for its high-quality porcelain.
 Larger coffee shops would order theirs directly from the manufacturers so that they could have their business name printed on the cups.
 Other big buyers of porcelain coffee sets were drinks suppliers, who printed their logos on the cups and gave them to the coffee shops to promote their products to the patrons.
-As most of these cups were either thrown out or destroyed when many of these coffee shops closed, and newer ones migrated to the plastic cups used today, these porcelain and stoneware cups have become collector's pieces.
+As most of these original cups were either thrown out or destroyed when many of these coffee shops closed, and newer ones migrated to the plastic cups used today, these porcelain and stoneware reproductions have become collector's pieces.

 Cup | Diameter: 7.5cm Height: 7cm Handle Height: 5cm